 Fr Scriven was born in May 1911 at Liscarroll, County Cork, Ireland.
 Educated at St Joseph’s School there, and at Sacred Heart College, Cork city from 1925 to 1930 when he joined the Order of the Missionaires of the Sacred Heart.
 He studied in Belgium for three years and for four years in Holland where he was ordained in Stein on 10th August 1936.

 He returned to visit the parish whenever the opportunity occured.
 As the Provincial of the MSC Society, he was instrumental in bringing the priests of the Society to the parish in answer to an invitation of the then Bishop Very Rev. John Carmel Heenan, later Cardinal Heenan.
+He also had the distinction of being present for the first Mass celebrated in 1953 in the newly founded parish at Ladcastle Hall.

 Fr Richard died peacefully on 1st Sept 2005 in St Joseph's Care Home, Cork, after a long period of illness.
 As he said "He was ready to go as soon as the Lord called him".